-Timeline of key recent federal actions on the Iraq and Syria Conflict
+Timeline of key recent federal actions on the Iraq and Syria conflict

-Oct 2016 🔾 U.S. suspended talks with Russia: The U.S. suspended talks with Russia citing Russia's unwillingness to stop bombing rebel-held territory and abide by a ceasefire Obama approves an additional 200 troops for deployment to Syria: The deployment brings Dec 2016 O the number of American forces in Syria up to 500 East Aleppo falls to a Syrian regime offensive: Assad's army captured the rebel stronghold Dec 2016 C with support from Russian and Iranian-backed forces, after weeks of humanitarian crisis cause by the siege of the city The Pentagon acknowledged additional US troop presence in Iraq: There are 450 U.S. troops Dec 2016 () in and around Mosul mentoring Iraqi forces, bringing the total number of US troops in the country to around 6,000 Rep. Tulsi Gabbard meets with Assad in Damascus: The Hawaii representative travels to Syria Jan 2017 C on a "fact finding mission."
-Rep. Christopher Smith introduces H.R.
-390: The Iraq and Syria Genocide Emergency Relief Jan 2017 O and Accountability Act is referred to the House Judiciary Committee President Trump signs executive order banning travel from seven Muslim majority countries Jan 2017 O The ban institutes a visa suspension for 90 days, blocks refugee admission for 120 days and indefinitely suspends the admission of Syrian refugees to the US US district court issues emergency stay against travel ban: After the government challenged Jan 2017 O the stay, the 9Th Circuit court ruled 3-0 in favor of the district court's action.
+East Aleppo falls to a Syrian regime offensive: Assad's army captured the rebel stronghold Dec 2016 🔾 with support from Russian and Iranian-backed forces, after weeks of humanitarian crisis cause by the siege of the city The Pentagon acknowledged additional US troop presence in Iraq: There are 450 U.S. troops Dec 2016 () in and around Mosul mentoring Iraqi forces, bringing the total number of US troops in the country to around 6,000 Rep. Tulsi Gabbard meets with Assad in Damascus: The Hawaii representative travels to Syria Jan 2017 🗘 on a "fact finding mission" Jan 2017 (Rep. Christopher Smith introduces H.R.
+390: The Iraq and Syria Genocide Emergency Relief and Accountability Act is referred to the House Judiciary Committee Jan 2017 C President Trump signs executive order banning travel from seven Muslim majority countries: The ban institutes a visa suspension for 90 days, blocks refugee admission for 120 days and indefinitely suspends the admission of Syrian refugees to the US Jan 2017 ○ US district court issues emergency stay against travel ban: After the government challenged the stay, the 9Th Circuit court ruled 3-0 in favor of the district court's action Proposed budget: President Trump proposes a 10 percent increase in the defense budget, or Feb 2017 O around \$54 billion Mar 2017 (Trump signs new travel ban: The President signs a new version of the executive order that allows Iraqi citizens to travel to the US, and replaces an indefinite ban on refugees from Syria with a 120-day freeze

+Democrats in Congress are pushing for a new war resolution against ISIS, but the chances of passage remain low.
+Without a new resolution, Trump's use of military power in Iraq and Syria would face no Congressional oversight

-- Trump has said he will work to improve ties with Russia and increase cooperation in Syria, so talks between the two countries could resume after - As ISIL's territory continues to shrink, international forces have set their eyes on taking back Raqqa after the Mosul offensive, but it remains to be seen what action will be taken in 2017 - Though Trump promised to take a stronger stance against ISIS, he also criticized fullscale American military deployment abroad; it is not clear what the Trump administration's policy towards the conflict in Iraq and Syria will be purces: Haid Haid, "After Aleppo's fall, Syria's bloodshed may continue," CNN, December 10, 2016; Sabrina Siddiqui, "Tulsi Gabbard reveals she met Assad in Syria, without informing top Democrats," The Guardian, January 26, 2017; Dan Merica, "Trump signs executive order to keep ou
+Sources: Haid Haid, "After Aleppo's fall, Syria's bloodshed may continue," CNN, December 10, 2016; Sabrina Siddiqui, "Tulsi Gabbard reveals she met Assad in Syria, without informing top Democrats," The Guardian, January 26, 2017; Dan Merica, "Trump signs executive order to keep of